Skip to Content

 Walk up Plimmer Steps, up Boulcott St and turn right onto The Terrace.
 Cross The Terrace at the lights and go down the path south of the motorway exit.

 Take the path alongside the cable car.
-At the Clifton Tce stop on the Cable Car turn right and take the path alongside the motorway.
-Follow the lower branch of the walkway below passing under Aurora Terrace to Bolton St. Cross over the road to Easdale St. Enter the gate into the cemetery and take the path that winds down.
+At the Clifton Tce stop for the Cable Car turn right and take the path alongside the motorway.
+Follow the lower branch of the walkway passing under Aurora Terrace to Bolton St. Cross over the road to Easdale St. Enter the gate into the cemetery and take the path that winds down.
 Then take the first path that branches off to the right.
-This path will take you up to the Denis McGrath bridge which crosses back over the motorway and down to Bowen St.
+This path will take you up to the Denis McGrath Bridge which crosses back over the motorway.
+At the end of the bridge turn hard left and take the path that leads down into the amphitheatre.

 Motorway walks